 Price – per person

-Included: flights (economy class) with El (aircraft: Boeing 777); travel by private air-conditioned coach; hotel accommodation; breakfasts, 8 lunches and 7 dinners with wine, water and coffee; all admissions; all tips; all taxes; the services of the lecturer, tour manager and local guides.
+Flights (economy class) with BA, (aircraft: Boeing 777); travel by private air-conditioned coach; hotel accommodation; breakfasts, 8 lunches and 7 dinners with wine, water and coffee; all admissions; all tips; all taxes; the services of the lecturer, tour manager and local guides.

 Obtained on arrival at no extra charge for most nationalities.